tylerd/iot-hub-c-raspberrypi-getting-started/Lesson3/README.md

 ---
 services: iot-hub, iot-suite
-platforms: c
+platforms: C
-author: ZhijunZhao
+author: zikalino
 ---

 # Send device-to-cloud messages
 This sample repo accompanies [Lesson 3: Send device-to-cloud messages](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-raspberry-pi-kit-c-lesson3-deploy-resource-manager-template/) lesson.
 It shows how to send messages from a Raspberry Pi 3 device to Azure IoT hub.
 It also demonstrates how to use an Azure function app to receive incoming IoT hub messages and persist them to Azure table storage.

 ## Prerequisites
 See [Lesson 3: Send device-to-cloud messages](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-raspberry-pi-kit-c-lesson3-deploy-resource-manager-template/) for more information.